allenoleary/allenoleary_posts/Aftermath.md

-## What is Aftermath about?
+4. Social history... life writing... creative nonfiction... what is Aftermath actually about?

-So much for the ideas; what will thi be about and how will the form and content relate?
+So much for the ideas; what will the peice be about and how will the form and content relate to each other?

-A straight narrative treated this way is never going to be satisfying to read.
+A linear narrative treated this way is never going to be satisfying to read.
 Like early branching games choice and 'complete' narratives are a difficult combination to make work - witness the weakness of multi-ended single strand narratives; they end up looking undecided and the authorial effort required to make more than a couple of choices work is immense; all for a thin illusion of reader agency.
-The satisfying narrative that works with satisfying agency is an ongoing issue that the games industry (with its massive budgets) is best left to tackle.
+The satisfying narrative that works with and for satisfying agency is a difficult and ongoing issue that the games industry (with its massive budgets) is best left to tackle.

 A work of lieterature based on the ideas above will be a positive if the following is true: it is complex, non-linear, multi-strand and open ended.
-The formats that tend to deliver these qualities are memoir, proems, essay, photos or illustrations or comics, mysteries, soaps, impressions.
+The formats that tend to deliver these qualities are memoir, p(r)oems, essay, photos or illustrations or comics, mysteries, soaps, impressions.
 Alternatively the more complex delibertaely wilful forms of 'anti-closure' literature and text-art resonante here too - your Tristram Shandys, modernist verse etc.

 In short the minor, less highbrow modes of serious writing or very highbrow art literature.
-The middle ground, where the expectation is of completion and closure 'a good story well told', is less profitable for dynamic or algorthic literature.
+The middle ground, where the expectation is of completion and closure 'a good story well told', is not profitable for dynamic or algorthic literature.
+I am not trying to write a Booker winner.

 Having said all that I am not wedded to obscurity and complexity for it's own sake.
 Where things have a complex form they must have complex content.